enkidevs/curriculum/Ruby/Fundamentals/variables-and-constants.md

 ```
 * A::B
 * "bar"
+* "foo"
 * B
-* A::C
+* A

 ---
 ## Revision

-Fill with the type of each variable
+Fill with the type of each variable.

 ```ruby
 $enki = "Enki"